smoothcoder64/agentic_chunker/README.md

 Agentic Chunking involves taking a text and organizing its propositions into grouped "chunks."
 Each chunk is a collection of related propositions that are interconnected, allowing for more efficient processing and retrieval within a RAG system.

+This edition builds on the work of Ranjith.

 ### How does a human go about chunking a text?